Health Policy Brief Writing Contest

 Do you have policy-writing chops?
 It is a valuable skill if you want your research to have a bigger impact or pursue policy work.

-Submit a policy brief before Spring Quarter for cash prizes of up to $1,000 and bragging rights!
+Submit a policy brief for a cash prize of $1,000 and bragging rights!
+1st place receives the Aaron B. Katz Award for Excellence in Health Policy Writing!

 Why are policy briefs important?
 Succinct evidence-based information helps policymakers decide what to do.
 A policymaker is someone making or influencing policy, such as an elected official or agency director.
 Policy briefs are important for researchers; making research findings easily digestible increases the likelihood of research being read and acted upon by policymakers.
 The Center for Health Innovation & Policy Science (CHIPS) in the Department of Health Services in the UW School of Public Health helps students and faculty produce high-quality policy briefs that translate research into policy action.